SamMade/vagrant-node-apache-webserver-simple/README.md

 # Simple Vagrant (node + apache)

-Creates a VERY simple vagrant setup with apache and node installed.
+Creates a VERY simple vagrant setup with CENTOS

+## Salt Configuration

+Installs
+ * Apache (vhost assumes folder called 'web-app')
+ * Node
+ * NPM
+ * Self Signed Cert
+ * Fontconfig (PhantomJS dependency)

 Maps the default 80 and 443 ports to 8001 and 8443 of the host computer.

-Also to create a self-signed cert, in VM call sudo salt-call tls.create_self_signed_cert tls_dir='web-app'

-VHOST file needs to be changed accordingly if using folder not called 'web-app'